Naval Mobile Construction Battalion 40: 1990s to 2010s

 In August 1990, after Saddam Hussein's Iraqi forces invaded Kuwait, the battalion was called from its deployment site in Guam to support I MEF and II MEF in Saudi Arabia.
 FORTY participated in the II MEF bed-down.
 The largest multi-battalion contingency operation in twenty years.
 In 36 days Seabees placed over 20,700 cubic meters of concrete and built six separate camps to house 25,000 Marines.
 In support of Marine Aircraft Group 16, NMCB FORTY prepared 1500000 sqft of aircraft parking, fueling taxiways and maintenance hangar pads.

 The first nine-man team arrived on 10 December 1992 followed by the heavy "Det" two weeks later and the battalion main body one month later.
 NMCB FORTY provided expeditious construction support to the forces of Operation Restore Hope in Somalia including the construction school houses in the south, road clean-up, construction of schools, sanitary clean-up, assistance of Operations for the US Army, US Air Force, Canadian Air Force, Italian Army, French Army, Botswana Defence Force, Egyptian Army, Kenya Army, and Turkish Army.
 Logistical support in and around downtown Mogadishu, and the surrounding camps around the countryside that are the base of restoration of basic human needs to the lives of the natives Somalis for their day to day existence. in northern Somalia "Fighting FORTY" aided the Somalis through the construction and repair of schools and orphanages and many other basic life support needs.

-Midway through its 1996 European Deployment, NMCB 40 was redeployed to Bosnia-Herzegovina in support of Operation Joint Endeavor, re-calling five separate detachments and a Water Well Drilling Team operating out of Turkey, including its main body stationed in Rota, Spain.
+Midway through its 1996 European Deployment, NMCB 40 was redeployed to Bosnia and Herzegovina in support of Operation Joint Endeavor, re-calling five separate detachments and a Water Well Drilling Team operating out of Turkey, including its main body stationed in Rota, Spain.
 Mount-out and embarkation via ship, rail, line-haul, and the air was complex.
 NMCB FORTY planned and operated with the Army's 1st Armored Division Implementation Force (IFOR) to close and disestablish fourteen base camps ahead of schedule.
 All operations in the formidably-hostile environment of the Bosnia Posavina Corridor were done tactically with weapons at the ready.
 Logging over 256 tactical convoys covering more than 220,000 vehicle miles within a 75-day operation.
 FORTY completed camp deconstructions and provided contingency construction support for nineteen critical force projects—enabling enforcement of the Dayton Peace Accord.